-Many people who visit this national park, claim that they saw a female hitchhiker who is dressed in all white, and is asking for a ride to anyone who passes by.
-The testimony of the guards working in the National Park, who say that ghosts really exists there makes its way too eerie.
+Many people who visit this national park, claim that they saw a female hitchhiker who is dressed in all white and is asking for a ride to anyone who passes by.
+The testimony of the guards working in the National Park, who say that ghosts really exist there makes its way too eerie.

 20. South Park Cemetry, Kolkata

 Its one of the oldest cemetery build in the year 1767.
 Many people have reported that they have seen a shadow in a white dress and some even fell ill after visiting this haunted place.

 The new Writers Building is constructed inside the old fort after the first one got demolished a natural disaster.
 It is believed that the spirit of Captain Simpson of British East India Company, who was killed by the revolutionaries Binay, Badal and Dinesh, still resides in the building.
 People residing in the nearby premises often hear the footsteps and voices after its dark.

 A tortured, vengeful soul is believed to haunt every unknown entity in the corridor restricting their entry.
 This happened since last 30 years whenever a murder trial is taking place.